-Mr. Sudhir Agarwal, Chief Executive Officer (CEO), Wire and Wireless (India) Ltd.
+Mr. Sudhir Agarwal, CEO, Wire and Wireless (India) Ltd.

 We had an impressive second quarter in terms of our financial results.
 Revenues were up 27% Year-on-Year.
 In absolute terms, there was a growth of Rs 204mn.